Almond cranberry biscotti (home-made cantucci)

 Making the cake

-In another large bowl, whisk dry ingredients (the flour, baking powder, baking soda, salt, sugar, cinnamon) together.
+3. In separate large bowl, whisk dry ingredients (the flour, baking powder, baking soda, salt, sugar, cinnamon) together.

 Making the frosting